yohannesHL/kafka-public-transport-optimization/README.md

 # Public Transport Optimization with Apache Kafka
 A streaming event pipeline using Apache Kafka and its ecosystem.
-Using public data sourced from the [Chicago Transit Authority](https://www.transitchicago.com/data/) we've constructed an event pipeline around that allows us to simulate and display the status of train lines in real time.
+Using public data sourced from the [Chicago Transit Authority](https://www.transitchicago.com/data/) we've constructed an event pipeline around that allows us to simulate and display the system status in real time.
 We have used Kafka and ecosystem tools such as REST Proxy, Kafka Connect, Faust Streams and KSQL to accomplish this task.

-Our architecture will look like so:
+Our architecture looks like so:

 ![Project Architecture](images/diagram.png)

-The UI will display system status for its commuters.
-We have decided to use Kafka and ecosystem tools like REST Proxy and Kafka Connect to accomplish this task.
+The UI will display the status of train lines and looks like so:

 ![Project Architecture](images/ui.png)